Jancy-2006/simple-portfolio/Readme.md

-# Jancy – Personal Portfolio Website
+# Jancy's – Personal Portfolio Website

 ## Description
-This is a simple and responsive personal portfolio website created using only HTML and CSS as part of the Frontend Web Development Basics assessment.
+This is a simple and responsive personal portfolio website created using only HTML and CSS .
 The website showcases my basic skills, projects, resume, and contact details.

 ## Author
-Name: Jancy G
+Name: Jancy G .
-Course: Frontend Web Development Basics
+Course: Frontend Web Development Basics .
 Project Type: Individual Assignment .

 ## Technologies Used